risk-first/website/menagerie/Communication-Risk.md

 When we are talking about a product or a brand, mitigating [Channel Risk](Communication-Risk#channel-risk) is the domain of [Marketing Communications](https://en.wikipedia.org/wiki/Marketing_communications).
 How do you ensure that the information about your (useful) project makes it to the right people?
 How do you address the right channels?

 This works both ways.
-Let's looks at some of the **Channel Risks** from the point of view of a hypothetical product, **D**, which would really useful in my software:
+Let's looks at some of the **Channel Risks** from the point of view of a hypothetical software tool, **D**, which would really useful in my software:

  - The concept that there is such a thing as **D** which solves my problem isn't something I'd even considered.
  - I'd like to use something like **D**, but how do I find it?